 I am no longer sad about anything.

-I am no longer angry and frustrated about today's irritations or past irritations.
+I am no longer angry or frustrated about today's irritations or past irritations.

 I am no longer angry at anyone who sinned against me, whether against my name, person, or property, whether in speech, actions, or thoughts.